liyxbaby/ai-ally/README.md

 ## Features
 This repository includes:
-- Local functioning - doesn't need other API keys for service which makes it complet
+- Local functioning - doesn't need other API keys for service which makes it completely free (except for power costs - your computer needs to operate somehow).
+It also doesn't need internet to function.
+- High privacy - All chats are saved locally in SQLite database.
+Hence, your AI's characteristics and your conversations remain on your PC.
+- [API](/docs/api_docs.md) - can act as a ba